Girgias/query-builder/README.md

 ## Features

-This Query Builder can build a variety of SQL queries which are database agnostic because it uses the ANSI standardized syntax.
+This Query Builder can build a variety of SQL queries which are database agnostic as it uses the ANSI standardized syntax.

-Every sort of query has its own class which extends from the base Query class, They all have the same constructor signature which requires the table name on which to execute the query.
+Every sort of query has its own class which extends from the base ``Query`` class, They all have the same constructor signature which requires the table name on which to execute the query.

-To do a SELECT query with table join use the ``SelectJoin`` class.
+To build a SELECT query with table join use the ``SelectJoin`` class.
 An example can be seen below on how to use this class.

+It is possible to directly provide scalar values to WHERE clauses and while binding a field.
+It is also possible to specify the named parameter against which the value will be bounded.
+In case no named parameter has been provided a random one will be generated.

+To retrieve the named parameters with their associated values use the ``getParameters`` method which will return an associative array ``parameter => value``.

 ### Examples
-A basic select query:
+A basic ``SELECT`` query:
 ```php
 $query = (new \Girgias\QueryBuilder\Select('demo'))
     ->limit(10, 20)